DC Cryogenic Modeling of Open-Source SkyWater 130 nm MOSFETs at 77 K Using BSIM4: Cryogenic CMOS Behavior

 \section{Cryogenic CMOS Behavior}

 Effective CMOS design requires an understanding of transistor parameters and their impact on SPICE-level design.
 As temperature decreases, semiconductor device behavior changes accordingly, altering key transistor operating parameters.
-A number of these behaviors are represented in model parameters stored in the PDK, specifically the Berkeley short-channel IGFET Model framework (BSIM4) model framework.
-The BSIM4 is a compact, analytical, physics-based predictive MOSFET SPICE model for CMOS development and circuit simulation, accurate into the sub-100nm regime \cite{bsim4manual}.
-For example, as devices enter the sub-100\,nm regime, short-channel effects such as drain-induced barrier lowering (DIBL) become increasingly important and can strongly affect drain-current behavior.
+A number of these behaviors are represented in model parameters stored in the PDK, specifically the Berkeley Short-channel IGFET Model framework (BSIM4) model framework.
+BSIM4 is a compact, analytical, physics-based predictive MOSFET SPICE model for CMOS development and circuit simulation, accurate into the sub-100nm regime \cite{bsim4manual} where short-channel effects, such as drain-induced barrier lowering (DIBL), have significant impact on drain-current behavior.
 Such effects are captured in the BSIM4 model.